Boating: Drowning

 In the United States, approximately 700 people die every year as a result of recreational boating accidents, according to the Boating Accident Reporting Database, published annually by the U.S. Coast Guard.

 Alcohol use was the number one contributing factor in U.S. recreational boating deaths between 2003 and 2012, accounting for 15 percent of the fatalities in 2003, and 17 percent in 2012.
 A Canadian study published in 2011 examined 18 years of data on recreational boating, and concluded that a "true figure" of alcohol-related deaths in that country "may lie between 46% and 56%".

 Since 1970, when recreational boating deaths in the U.S. peaked at about 1700 per year, the annual rate of fatalities has been declining at a rate of about 2% per year.
 The majority of these deaths (70%) occur due to drowning, and are frequently associated with small powerboat accidents.
 Other causes of death include trauma (especially with small powerboats), fire, carbon monoxide poisoning, and hypothermia.

 The cause of the reduction of deaths is subject to some debate, but the Federal Boat Safety Act in the 1970s (effective August 10, 1971) required that boats under 20 ft be equipped with level flotation.
 This change in boat construction meant that boaters who found themselves in the water next to a swamped boat could climb back into the boat and both reduce their likelihood of drowning, while increasing the size of a search target and reducing hypothermia.
 Other frequently named causes include improved boater safety education, increased use of life jackets, and improved boating safety gear.

 Another potential cause for drowning is the presence of stray electrical power from a boat leaking into the water.
 This is known as electric shock drowning.
 Metal surfaces of a boat leaking power into the water can create zones of high-energy potential.
 Stray current entering salt water is less of a problem than the same situation in fresh water.
 Salt water is a good conductor and it carries current away to ground quickly.
 Fresh water is a poor conductor and when alternating current forms an electrical potential near a boat, the current can paralyze a swimmer.
-Stray electric current has caused many drownings, but post-mortem examinations will not link this problem to the death.
+Because electrical drownings frequently present no obvious signs of injury, post-mortem examinations often fail to identify electrical shock as the cause of death.
 The problem can be reduced by prohibiting swimming near boats connected to shore power and ensuring marinas comply with National Fire Protection Association Standard 303 for marinas.